Back to all guides

 Rotate the envelope so it opens like a small door.
 Keep it away from the gutter so the spine does not fight the hinge.

-Hide a duplicate photo, not an original.
+Hide a small photo print.
 Lift the envelope to reveal the image and a short caption underneath.

 Flip plus pocket